ninchat/ninchat-api/api.md

 	Set the `message_hidden` parameter for messages sent to the channel.

+- `invitee` : boolean (writable by self)

+	The user has not yet started participating in a scheduled audience.
+The client should remove this when the user intends to start becoming active.

 - `moderator` : boolean (writable by operators)

 	The user is a channel moderator.